ericglau/demo-devex/README.md

 # liberty:x Demo
-This guide was adapted from the [Open Liberty MicroProfile Health Guide](https://openliberty.io/guides/microprofile-health.html).

 ## Overview of liberty:x mode
 * hot deployment with background compilation mode so that java/resource/configuration file changes are picked up while your server is running